Frankkwizera/eFiche/backend/README.md

 3. Set up environment variables:

-   Create a `.env` file in the root directory and add the following:
+   Create a `.env` file or copy .env.example in the root directory and add the following:

    ```plaintext
    DB_NAME=<your-database-name>